cpietsch/vikus-viewer-script/README.md

 To generate textures and sprites run the script like this:

-``node script.js -i /path/to/images``
+``IMAGEPATH=/path/to/images npm run build``

-This will create a vv-data folder for the textures (256, 1024 and 4096) next to the original image folder as well as a sprites folder inside vv-data for the spritesheets.
+This will create a data folder for the textures (1024 and 4096) next to the original image folder as well as a sprites folder for the spritesheets.

 You are now finished in preparing the textures and spritesheets!

-Copy the folder 1024, 4096 and sprites inside vv-data into your /data folder of your [vikus-viewer](https://github.com/cpietsch/vikus-viewer) instance.
+Copy the folder 1024, 4096 and sprites inside data into your /data folder of your [vikus-viewer](https://github.com/cpietsch/vikus-viewer) instance.
+After a successfull run you can delete the tmp folder.

 ## Improvements